okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js/main/index.md

 * Understand how to implement basic sign-in using Auth JS.
 * Understand basic installation and code configurations using AuthJS.
-* Implement the sample SPA use case and sign a user into the application.
+* Implement the sample SPA use case and sign a user in to the application.

 **What you need**